COVID-19 Research Grants Funder Statements

 You should prioritise adapting your project before requesting a COVID-19-related extension.

-This is available through your research organisation.
-Contact your organisation to find out how to apply.
+You must apply for this funding through your research organisation.
+Contact your research organisation to find out how.

 You can apply if: